Create Bacula tape storage#

 Step 1 - General#

-First, in the wizard in the Storage Daemon API host field please select the API host where is the Storage Daemon installed and where is connected the tape autochanger.
+In the Storage Daemon API host field, select the host where the Bacula Storage Daemon and tape autochanger are installed.

-On the question Do you already have tape storage configured in Bacula? you can choose No option.
+For the question Do you already have tape storage configured in Bacula?, select No.

 Step 2 - Storage#